traxys/kabalist/README.md

 # lists

-A webserver to manage and share lists
+[ALPHA] A webserver to manage and share lists

-A CLI is provided, with a webapp and android app planned
+There is a CLI, a WebApp and an Android app provided to work with the server.
+There are no public instances or way to register as of now, you need to manually insert into the database